magicstickuk/multisite-post-duplicator/README.md

 == Changelog ==

+= 1.1.1 =
+* Fixed issue with Linked posts not looking at the 'ignore most meta keys' setting.
+* Improved efficiency of core duplication function.

 = 1.1 =
 * NEW: Create a link to an existing post!
 * Removed unneeded version parameters on enqueued css and javascript files.